Ambien Side Effects & Dangers

 Is Ambien dangerous to use?

-The dangers of Ambien include memory loss and hallucinations, which may lead to risk-taking behavior, such as sleep-driving, as well as anxiety and depression may trigger suicidal thoughts.
-These dangers, compounded by Ambien’s high potential for addiction, can lead to the user’s death.
+The side effects of Ambien include memory loss and hallucinations, which may lead to risk-taking behavior, such as sleep-driving.
+Anxiety and depression brought on by the drug may trigger suicidal thoughts.
+These dangers, compounded by Ambien’s high potential for addiction, can lead to a user’s death.
 Ambien has also been linked to an increased risk of developing cancer.